PaycheckCalculatorOnline logo

 Washington State: No Income Tax, But New Taxes to Know

-Washington State has no personal income tax, making it highly attractive — especially for tech workers in the Seattle/Bellevue area.
-Amazon, Microsoft, and other major tech companies are headquartered here, and employees benefit from keeping significantly more of their stock compensation and salaries.
+Washington State has no personal income tax — making it exceptionally attractive for tech workers in the Seattle and Bellevue area.
+Amazon, Microsoft, Boeing, and other major employers are headquartered here, and employees historically benefited from keeping significantly more of their salary and equity compensation than peers in California.

-However, Washington introduced two significant taxes in recent years:
+Washington added two significant taxes in recent years that high-income workers need to understand:

-1. Capital Gains Tax (2023): A 7% tax on long-term capital gains above $250,000 per year.
-This does NOT apply to wages, retirement account withdrawals, or real estate sales — only investment profits.
-Relevant primarily for employees with significant stock option exercises (RSUs/ISOs above the threshold).
+**1. Capital Gains Tax (effective 2023):** A 7% tax on net long-term capital gains above $250,000 per year.
+This does NOT apply to wages, salary, retirement account withdrawals, or real estate sales — only investment profits.
+For most W-2 employees, this has zero impact.
+For employees exercising significant RSUs or stock options above the threshold, it's material.

-2. Long-Term Care Payroll Tax (WA Cares Fund): Starting 2023, Washington imposes a mandatory payroll deduction of 0.58% on all wages with no cap, to fund long-term care insurance.
+**2. Long-Term Care Payroll Tax (WA Cares Fund):** Starting 2023, Washington imposes a mandatory payroll deduction of 0.58% on all wages with no wage cap.
 A $100,000 earner pays $580/year; a $300,000 earner pays $1,740/year.
-Employees who purchase qualifying private long-term care insurance may be exempt (applications closed in 2021 for existing workers).
+In exchange, eligible workers may eventually access up to $36,500 in long-term care benefits after meeting vesting requirements.
+Washington residents who purchased qualifying private long-term care insurance during the 2021 opt-out window are exempt.

-Despite these additions, Washington remains among the lowest-taxed states for high-income W-2 employees.
+Despite these additions, Washington remains among the most favorable states for high-income W-2 employees — particularly those with wage income below $250,000 in annual capital gains.

 Frequently Asked Questions